rodber/blog/_posts/2020/2020-07-23-hello-chevere.md

 Want to use Chevere?!
 Awesome, go to [chevere.org](https://chevere.org/) where you can learn everything about it.
 Everything MIT licensed.

-Chances are that you won't have any fucking clue on how to use it anyway.
+Chances are that you won't have any _puta_ clue on how to use it anyway.
 Don't mind, feel free to contact me if you want me to review your existing system and how Chevere could help you.

 ## What now?